-As a NYSLRS member, you have a defined benefit pension plan.
-With a defined benefit plan, you’ll receive a lifetime pension benefit based on a formula set by law that uses service credit and final average salary as part of the pension calculation.
-You’re probably familiar with service credit — it’s the years of service you earn while working with a participating employer.
-But what is a final average salary?
+As a NYSLRS member, you have a defined benefit retirement plan that provides a lifetime pension when you retire.
+Laws passed by the Legislature and signed by the Governor have established the formulas used to calculate these benefits.
+Your specific benefit will be based on two main factors: service credit and final average salary.
+You’re probably familiar with service credit — it’s generally the years of service you’ve spent working for a participating employer.
+But, what is a final average salary (FAS)?

-When we calculate your pension, we look at a specific set of years when your earnings were highest.
-We take the average of these earnings to create your final average salary.
-For most members, your final average salary is based on the years just before you retire.
-However, the years of earnings we use to calculate your final average salary may not match up to a calendar year or the New York fiscal year.
-For the purposes of calculating your final average salary, each “year” represents earnings during a time that equals one full-time year of service credit.
+When we calculate your pension, we find the set of years (one, three or five, depending on your tier and retirement plan) when your earnings were highest.
+The average of these earnings is your FAS.
+Usually your FAS is based on the years right before retirement, but they can come anytime in your career.
+In fact, the years used to calculate your FAS may not match up to a calendar year or even a fiscal year.
+For FAS purposes, a “year” is any period during which you earned one full-time year of service credit.

-Your tier and plan determines how we calculate your final average salary:
+Your tier and plan determine how your FAS is calculated:

-- One-Year Final Average Salary: only for members in the Police and Fire Retirement System (PFRS).
-This benefit must be adopted by your employer.
+- One-year FAS: Members in the Police and Fire Retirement System (PFRS).
+Your employer must choose to offer this benefit.
 It’s not available to PFRS members covered by Article 14 and generally not available to PFRS Tier 6 members.

-Find out more about how the final average salary is calculated and the limits for each membership tier on our website.
+Find out more about how FAS is calculated on our website.